Netflix/atlas/README.md

 Copyright 2014-2024 Netflix, Inc.

-Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the license.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0